Insights

 So, America with such low inventory of food supply it appears we don’t have a bone to pick.
 Who knew that prices affect production?
 And this is exactly why I, like many others, have fallen in love with economics.

 Because in 2020 I predicted this very outcome.
-Not because you have to be financial wizard to understand what’s going on, but more often it is about paying attention to current conditions and expanding it to further probabilities.
+Not because you have to be a financial wizard to understand what’s going on, but more often it is about paying attention to current conditions and expanding it to further probabilities.
 And even the mildest intellectual can see that if we are a growing population and we are forced to produce less for any amount of time, it would cost each item to rise in price individually.

-But have another opportunity for you to show your economic intelligence.
-If the price of food is at an all-time high.
+But I have another opportunity for you to show your economic intelligence.
+The price of food is at an all-time high.
 The cost of producing food is at an all-time high.
 The supply of food is at an all-time low.
 That means there’s less money to go around to other expenses.
 But mortgage payments are also at an all-time high.
 Car payments are at an all-time high.
 So, there’s a lot less money to go around.
 And with less ability to spend we decrease someone else’s ability to earn income.
 And as their ability to earn income decreases, so does their livelihood.
-So regardless of what you are hearing from every media outlet in palms reach, where do you think the economy goes from here?
+So regardless of what you are hearing from every media outlet in arms reach, where do you think the economy goes from here?

 But hey, let me give you some positive news.
 Life after all is a matter of perspective.
 Obesity rates can expect to be much lower!
 Reduction in obesity has become one reason to support the current administration in America because one thing is for sure, no one can afford to eat like they used too!